 Students are frequently asked to make “mind maps” from their class notes as homework.
 This is a way for students to rework and review what they have just learned in class.
 To really learn and remember new material, the brain needs to work with it six times on average.
 Mind maps are a highly individualized way of reworking information because everyone thinks of unique ways of categorizing and rewriting their notes.
 Mind maps help the brain remember information because they help the learner rework the new material into a colorful picture format that the brain easily “sees”.

 We have practiced mind maps in class and students have been shown good examples.
-Page 1 of the ISN is an example of mind map for students to refer to has been put in their Skills tab of their notebook.
+An example of mind map for students to refer to has been put in their Skills tab of their notebook.

 Instructions for making a mind map are: